Community Events Calendar

 San Diego County

 North County Senior Dance has plenty of dance action on tap well after the Easter bunny has skipped town!
 But first, mark your calendars for a special Friday Spring Fling on April 18th from 2 to 4 p.m. at the Oceanside Country Club Senior Center, featuring music by Gene and Wendy!
-On Tuesday the 11th, enjoy the stylings of The Harmonaires, at the Escondido Senior Center from 1:30 to 3:30 at the Escondido Center.
-And on Thursday the 13th, wear something green, and swing southward to the spacious wooden floor of the beautiful Balboa Park Club for a dance with an Earth Day theme; The Billy Harper Band will provide the music between noon and 3:30.
+On Tuesday the 11th, enjoy the stylings of The Harmonaires, also at the Escondido Center on Tuesday the 5th from 1:30 to 3:30 at the Escondido Center.
+And on Thursday the 13th, wear something green, and swing southward to the spacious wooden floor of the Balboa Park Club for a dance with an Earth Day theme; The Billy Harper Band will provide the music between noon and 3:30.
 And on Friday the 25th, The Sandy Devito Quartet makes its monthly appearance at the Poway Senior Center; enjoy line dancing from noon to one, and swing and ballroom from 1 to 3.
 These great events are open to dancers of all ages, and admission is still just three to five dollars.
 Find out more by calling North County Senior Dance at 760-720-2011.
 (For detailed scheduling information, senior center addresses, etc., click on the calendar icon to view the schedule in PDF format.
 If you use an older web browser, you might need to have Adobe Reader® or similar PDF software installed.
 Download Adobe Reader® here; or upgrade to a newer browser if possible.)